How to Use Invisible Text on Discord

 Now imagine walking into that same room and blowing a high-frequency dog whistle.
 To the human security guards, you are completely silent.
 They ignore you.
 But to the dogs in the room, you are making a massive amount of noise.

-The Discord Ghost Message
+The Discord Blank-Looking Message

 The most famous use of hidden text on the platform is the empty message.